Roots of Resilience

 Optional - 1:1 Follow Up Coaching / Mentoring session

 After the full day in person workshop if you wish you can book a 1:1 online session to have some personal time and space for reflection and deeper pathway building with me.
-The fee is £175 for 1.5 hours, reduced rates are available for those in hardship.
+The fee is negotiable, depending on your circumstances.

 Comments from previous participants: